 - We want to build a ladder of support that starts with membership, then escalates over time to repeat visitors, ambassadors, advocates, volunteers, donors, major donors, etc.

-- We want to be able to show our funders that we have numerical support; high membership numbers look good on grant applications.
+- We want to be able to show our funders that we have numerical support; high nonprofit membership numbers look good on grant applications.

 - We want a source of revenue through membership fees

-Looking at it like that, membership programs are a no-brainer.
+Looking at it like that, nonprofit membership programs are a no-brainer.
 Why on earth wouldn’t you have a program like that?

 Well, let’s look at it from the potential member’s point of view.
 Generally, surveys tell us that people purchase memberships for the following reasons: